-- Diffuse or apply Roman Chamomile oil to bottoms of feet at bedtime.
+- Diffuse or apply Roman Chamomile oil to the bottoms of feet at bedtime.

 Possible skin sensitivity.
 Keep out of reach of children.
 If you are pregnant, nursing, or under a doctor's care, consult your physician.
 Avoid contact with eyes, inner ears, and sensitive areas.

 Disclaimer: This medicine has not been evaluated by the Medicines Control Council.
 This medicine is not intended to diagnose, treat, cure or prevent any disease.